This summer while bass fishing, my friend informed me that he’s started focusing on real estate, specifically fix and flips.

 6 Rich Dad Poor Dad Lessons

-It’s a fact that most people that want to improve in life focus on making more money.
-Remember our previous discussion regarding lack of financial education growing up?
+It’s a fact that most people who want to improve in life focus on making more money.
+Remember our previous discussion regarding the lack of financial education growing up?

-As a father of two teenagers, I’ve make it a point to begin teaching them how to handle money and they understand that: Assets put money in our pockets and liabilities take money out.
+As a father of two teenagers, I’ve made it a point to begin teaching them how to handle money, and they understand that Assets put money in our pockets and liabilities take money out.

-Kiyosaki recommends we focus on investing in assets that produce income (cash flow) and appreciate such as real estate.
+Kiyosaki recommends that we focus on investing in assets that produce income (cash flow) and appreciation, such as real estate.

 #2 The rich don’t work for money